 Talent Leaders Suggest Asking Interviewees These Questions

-You’ve worked with an executive recruiting firm to find some top talent.
+You’ve worked with an executive recruiting firm to find top talent.
 The candidates have been through the screening process, and now it’s time for you to get to know them.
-Whether you are conducting a virtual or in-person interview, it’s important to ask interview questions that help you dig deeper into candidates’ values, strengths, weaknesses, skillsets and knowledge.
+Whether you are conducting a virtual or in-person interview, it’s important to ask interview questions that help you dig deeper into candidates’ values, strengths, opportunities, skillsets and abilities.

 These questions should be able to get a good sense of the interviewer and assess if the candidate is a quality fit for the team.

 Bonus: When working with W Talent Solutions, we supply you with a comprehensive interview guide through Predictive Index to help with this process, but we also wanted to share some of the top questions to ask a candidate.

 When deciding to add talent to your team it is important to make sure you are properly vetting them by asking questions that assess the candidates’ strengths, values, skills, and knowledge.
 These aren’t in any specific order, but here are some unique, hard and strategic interview questions to ask your candidates.

 - What do you know about the company and why do you want to work here?